Epoxy Resin Pour tips for Successful Epoxy Pours

 Epoxy resin with air bubbles from wood

 Here is where I went wrong.
-Do you see all those little bubbles?
-After a little research I realized that I didn’t mix long enough AND I didn’t seal the wood before pouring the epoxy resin.
+Do you see a lot of air bubbles?
+After a little research I realized that I didn’t mix long enough AND I didn’t add a seal coat to the wood (I probably needed a few seal coats actually) before pouring the epoxy resin.
 I mixed part A and part B for about one straight minute before pouring.
 The instructions called for more.
+Also, a lot of bubbles will form in your epoxy if the substrate you are using is porous, like these wood pieces.
+Make sure to research the product and follow the instructions carefully.

 Listen up folks, don’t skimp on mixing.
 It will ruin your product and won’t cure correctly.
 This stuff isn’t cheap, so don’t waste it!